-The animal has secrets which, unlike the secrets of caves, mountains, seas, are specifically addressed to man. -John Berger, Why Look at Animals?
+The animal has secrets which, unlike the secrets of caves, mountains, seas, are specifically addressed to man. -John Berger, Why Look

 LEFT The Pinto family, photobombed by a gorilla.

-TRACKING MAJESTIC MOUNTAIN GORILLAS DAYS 1 & 2 Kigali and Parc National des Volcans, Rwanda Talk to someone who's paid a visit to the mountain gorillas of Rwanda's highlands and you are likely to hear near-rhapsodic praise for a rare, beauti- A friend of ours turned a leafy corner in the mountains and came across a mother gorilla giving birth.
-"My general optimism quotient maybe illogically, but very forcibly-rose about 70 percent," he said.
-"I will carry that memory, and maybe some of that optimism, with me forever." ful, and often very moving experience.
+TRACKING MAJESTIC MOUNTAIN GORILLAS

+DAYS 1 & 2 Kigali and Parc National des Volcans, Rwanda

+Talk to someone who's paid a visit to the mountain gorillas of Rwanda's highlands and you are likely to hear near-rhapsodic praise for a rare, beautiful, and often very moving experience.
 Our carefully orchestrated visits begin in Kigali, revitalized Rwanda's charming capital, which we'll tour before heading northwest to the Virunga Volcanoes, a stately chain of jungle volcanoes that top out at Mount Karisimbi's 14,787 feet, higher than any Rocky or Sierra Nevada.
-We'll settle into the superb One& Only Gorilla's Nest, a fine base for our wanderings in these almost supernaturally verdant precincts.
-The next day, led by our guide and his crew, we begin making our way through a forest of trailing vines, trilling bird calls, giant lobelia, and mossy hagenia trees-a Jurassic, emerald world-walking toward an encounter with one of the park's 12 habituated (meaning they aren't frightened by us) families of mountain gorillas; no more than eight people are allowed to visit any given family for more than an hour each day.
-Seeing a 450-pound male saunter by only a few yards away is something you'll want to tell your grandchildren's children about.
+We'll settle into the superb One&Only Gorilla's Nest, a fine base for our wanderings in these almost supernaturally verdant precincts.